Large deviations for a class of tempered subordinators and their inverse processes: Preliminaries and some remarks

-\paragraph{Case $\delta>0$.} We construct this case starting from the case $\delta=0$ and by considering a Gamma subordination, i.e. a randomization of the parameter $\lambda$ with a Gamma distributed random variable $G_{\delta,\lambda}$ such that
+\paragraph{Case $\delta>0$.} We construct this case starting from the previous one and by considering a Gamma subordination, i.e. a randomization of the parameter $\lambda$ with a Gamma distributed random variable $G_{\delta,\lambda}$ such that